wolfab/res40/README.md

 ## Overview

 Res40 is the grammar for actuarial loss reserving, providing the calculation of the loss ratio for chian-ladder or development method.
-This is and interactive program and can be used as an app.
+This is an interactive program and can be used as an app.

 ## Installation
 ```javascript